Find a Job

 During the academic year and often during the summer, professors hire students to work with them on research projects.
 Student academic research assistant positions are either posted on Handshake or offered directly through a professor.
 Such positions should be discussed with faculty directly.
 Often these positions are given to department majors during their junior and senior years.

-The Center for Teaching and Learning (CTL) hires Davidson students to serve as peer tutors in a variety of disciplines such as foreign language, math, science, economics, writing and public speaking.
+The Center for Teaching and Learning (CTL) hires Davidson students to serve as peer tutors in a variety of disciplines such as languages, math, science, economics, writing and public speaking.
 In many instances, student tutors provide support for a class which they have taken in a prior semester and in which they have excelled.
 Thus, students interested in tutoring should contact the CTL directly or a faculty member.
 Tutors are often identified by faculty.

 Davidson creates student scholars as well as active, educated citizens who are involved in the community.
 The Center for Civic Engagement works with leaders at local organizations to establish responsibilities for FWS recipient.
 Students are placed at community organizations by the Center for Civic Engagement based on community need, the student's course schedule and work-study allocation communicated by the Financial Aid Office.
 In addition to their weekly schedule at their community partner, students also meet monthly as a group on campus, covering a variety of skill-building and community topics.

 At the beginning of each year, students who are interested in the Federal Community Service Work-Study program are encouraged to contact the Center for Civic Engagement for more information or with any questions.

 The college hires more than 150 students each summer to work on campus.
 These jobs can be brief or last the whole summer.
-With the exception of academic research assistants, the majority of summer jobs are posted through the college on Handshake.
+With the exception of academic research assistants, the majority of summer jobs are posted through the college on Oracle.
 Departments begin posting summer employment positions in the early spring (February-April).
 Examples of summer employment include reunion ambassadors, technology assistants, library assistants, lake camp, summer admission ambassadors, July Experience counselors.